nmarghetti/portable-env/README.md

    You can also install many portable applications from PortableApps.com.
 To do so, you can just click on `Apps` --> `Get More Apps` --> `By Category` and select the applications you want to add (eg. Chrome, Firefox, Notepad++, OBS).

 ### WSL

+1. Prerequisites

+   - You need administrator rights, it will ask at some point during installation.
+   - You need to be part of `Hyper-V Administrators` group to be able to create VHD drive (it is not created with admin rights).
+Go to `Computer manager` -> `System Tools` -> `Local Users and Groups` -> `Groups` and add yourself to the `Hyper-V Administrators` group.

 1. Installation